Cyril Ramaphosa: Presidency of South Africa (2018–present)

 On 26 February 2018, Ramaphosa, who had inherited Jacob Zuma's cabinet, reshuffled cabinet for the first time removing many of the cabinet members who had been controversial through the Zuma era and who had close links to the Gupta family.
 Ramaphosa also named the deputy president of the African National Congress and the Premier of Mpumalanga, David Mabuza, as the country's Deputy President.

 On 8 May 2019, the African National Congress led by President Ramaphosa won 57.50% of the vote in the 2019 South African general election.
 Ramaphosa was subsequently elected unopposed to his first full term as president by the National Assembly on 22 May 2019.
 As Ramaphosa had previously been elected as president to fill the vacancy left by the resignation of his predecessor, he is constitutionally eligible to serve two full terms.

 At the 2020 AU summit, Ramaphosa expressed support for the African Continental Free Trade Area and described it as a major driver for reigniting industrialization and paving the way for Africa's integration into the global market.
 Ramaphosa also stated that the free trade agreement will make Africa a player of considerable weight and scale in the global market as well.

 At the 2020 AU Summit, Ramaphosa also expressed support for closing the gender gap and ending gender inequality.

-His government responded to the 2021 South African unrest, the deadliest riots since Apartheid.
+His government responded to the 2021 South African unrest, the deadliest riots in South Africa since the apartheid era.

+Ramaphosa was re-elected as president for a second term on 14 June 2024 with the support of the Democratic Alliance and other opposition parties after ANC failed to win an outright majority in the 2024 general elections.
+Ramaphosa was inaugurated and took his oath of office at the Union Buildings in Pretoria on 19 June 2024.